 Permaculture is really a belief behind the lifestyle.
 “Permaculture is a system of agricultural and social design principles centered around simulating or directly utilizing the patterns and features observed in natural ecosystems”.
 Basically observing nature and applying that to the way something can be used.
 Can chickens keep your garden pest free?
 Can companion planting help your garden produce?
 It’s more of an attempt to learn from nature rather than to try and control it.
 Out are the ways of chemicals to kill (bugs, weeds etc) and in are the ways that try to understand the issues to begin with.

 If a permaculture based homestead calls out to you I wholeheartedly suggest you read this book, it is absolutely on the mark and inspirational to anyone who reads it!

 Miraculous Abundance: One Quarter Acre, Two French Farmers, and Enough Food to Feed the World

 Homesteading for security

 Many people today are moving to the homesteading movement for a sense of security.
 With things like gas prices, food prices and employment shifting around in the last several years security is often found in those things which we can control.
 Gardens can still grow, chickens can still lay eggs and the sun will still shine no mater what the economy is doing.
-And while we can never feel completely comfortable anywhere (things always happen) there is a lot of comfort found in knowing where you food is coming from, and that you are in control of that.
+And while we can never feel completely comfortable anywhere (things always happen) there is a lot of comforts found in knowing where your food is coming from, and that you are in control of that.

 For homesteaders and aspiring ones, the truth is there is no two cut from the same cloth.
 We are all different.
 Maybe you are an urban homesteader, and that exactly the way you want it.
 Maybe you felt called to the country but were raised a “city kid” your homesteading style will be all your own.
 Whether homesteading for food, for health or for peace of mind discovering your homesteading style is part of the journey.
 Trust your intuition, it will lead you home.
 What kind of homesteader are you?
 The exact right kind you are supposed to be♡♡♡